Authentication and Authorization in ASP.NET MVC

 - Passport Authentication: It is a centralized authentication service (paid service) provided by Microsoft which offers a single logon and core profile services for member sites.

 - None: No Authentication provided.
-This is default Authentication mode
+This is the default Authentication mode

-In web.config file of your application, you can specify the Authentication mode as shown below.
+In the web.config file of your application, you can specify the Authentication mode as shown below.

 Different ways to implement Authentication in MVC:

-There are many different ways to implement Authentication in MVC.
-Here in this article series, we are going to use the following two ways to implement Authentication and Authorization in MVC application.
+There are many different ways to implement Authentication in ASP.NET MVC.
+Here in this article series, we are going to use the following two ways to implement Authentication and Authorization in the MVC applications.

 - ASP.NET Identity

-In the next article, I am going to discuss how to implement FormsAuthentication in MVC application with one real-time example.
-I hope you understood what is Authentication and Authorization in MVC.
+In the next article, I am going to discuss how to implement FormsAuthentication in ASP.NET MVC application with one real-time example.
+In this article, I try to explain Authentication and Authorization in MVC.
+I hope you understood what is Authentication and Authorization in ASP.NET MVC.